Limit the study area

 Next, you'll filter the data.
 First, you'll create a definition query to show only municipalities in Shikoku.
 Then, you'll select the rural Shikoku municipalities based on MEA status and export them to a new feature class.

 - In the Contents pane, double-click MetropolitanEmploymentAreas.
-In the Layer Properties window, click the Definition Query tab.
+In the Layer Properties window that appears, click the Definition Query tab.

 A definition query allows you to display only features with specific attributes.
 In particular, your definition query will display municipalities in Shikoku's four provinces: Ehime, Kagawa, Kochi, and Tokushima.